 It may be hard to believe, but the end of another school year is approaching.
-There’s no doubt it’s been a difficult year, with changes in when, where, and how we teach.
+There’s no doubt it’s been a difficult year.
 None of that changes the fact that ending the school year on a positive note is important.
-In this post, we’ve collected activities for both in-person and remote learning that can help you close out the year with a smile.
+In this post, we’ve collected activities that can help you close out the year with a smile.

 Consider fun ways to reflect and relax at the end of this semester.
 Check out these ideas from Waterford.org that include playlists, small gifts, time capsules, discussions, and other ways to bond after a long, likely distanced, semester.